 University of Maryland students in any major may prepare for admission to veterinary school by completing the basic science and other courses required by veterinary colleges.
-The College of Agriculture and Natural Resources major in Animal Sciences major (Science/Pre-professional option) is designed to prepare students for the predominance of those required courses.
-However, students should consult catalogs from the veterinary schools to which they are interested in applying to determine the specific courses required by each.
-That information is also available through the American Association of Veterinary Medical Colleges: www.aavmc.org.
+The College of Agriculture and Natural Resources major in Animal Sciences (Science/Pre-professional option) includes many of the commonly required courses; however, students should consult catalogs from the veterinary schools to which they are interested in applying to determine the specific courses required by each.
+That information is available through the American Association of Veterinary Medical Colleges ( www.aavmc.org/ ).

-Advising for pre-veterinary students occurs at two levels: initially, Dr. Bob Peters, pre-veterinary advisor in the Department of Animal and Avian Sciences (1415 Animal Sciences Center; 301-405-1373 or email at email@example.com ), will advise students, regardless of major, about the basic courses required by most veterinary schools.
+Advising for pre-veterinary students occurs at two levels: initially, Dr. Sarah Balcom, DVM, pre-veterinary advisor in the Department of Animal and Avian Sciences (1409 Animal Sciences Center; 301-405-6495 or email at email@example.com ), will advise students, regardless of major, about preparing for veterinary school.
+During the freshmen and sophomore years, advising is done through spring group advising meetings which cover topics such as coursework, grades, finances, extra-curricular activities, gaining animal and veterinary experience, and securing academic and professional references.
+For students in the process of applying to veterinary school, Dr. Balcom is available for email and one-on-one consultations.
 As students progress and establish academic credentials, they should also use the advising resources of the Virginia-Maryland Regional College of Veterinary Medicine, 8075 Greenmead Drive, University of Maryland, College Park, MD 20742-3711.
-Dr. Valerie Ragan (301-314-6820, firstname.lastname@example.org ) is the pre-veterinary advisor for the Regional College at that location.
+Dr. Nathaniel Tablante (301-314-6810, firstname.lastname@example.org ) is the pre-veterinary advisor for the Regional College at that location.